vyshu0111/infosys_intership/README.md

 we can also create a WhatsApp group If you’re all okay.
 #cmtdivyansh - i think mail text is not working, lets create the whatsapp group
 my no. -  8527031340

+##vyshnavi i did not receive any mail divyansh